 - Determine whether or not you need to mark it for follow-up or create a reminder

 Email is an electronic form of correspondence.
-As such, it is subject to the retention guidelines developed by your office in cooperation with the College Archives.
-If your office has yet to meet with the Archives, a good rule of thumb follows:
+As such, it is subject to the retention guidelines developed by your office in cooperation with the Records Management Program.
+If your office has yet to meet with the Records Manager, a good rule of thumb follows:

 - Routine correspondence dealing with general administrative matters should be retained three years and then deleted.